rubymotion-community/motion-http/README.md

 end
 ```

 Use the `follow_redirects` option to specify whether or not to follow redirects.
-It defaults to true:
+The default is `true`:
 ```ruby
 HTTP.get("http://example.com/redirect", follow_redirects: false) do |response|
   # ...